 Answer: The more experience the doctor has, the better!
-Dr. Monteith performs an average of 4 tubal reversal procedures daily, yet they still maintain a personalized atmosphere where each patient receives one-on-one nursing care.
-The tubal reversal doctors of Chapel Hill Tubal Reversal Center have performed more tubal reversal surgeries than have any other doctor in the world.
-Having performed more than 10,000 tubal ligation reversals Dr. Monteith and Dr. Berger are considered by many to be the best tubal reversal doctors in the world.
+Dr. Monteith performs an average of 4 tubal reversal procedures daily, yet he maintains a personalized atmosphere where each patient receives one-on-one nursing care.
+Dr. Monteith performs more tubal reversals in one day than most reproductive specialist perform in an entire year!

 Question: Does the doctor perform tubal reversals on an outpatient basis?

-Answer: The answer to this question should be "yes", since outpatient surgery not only reduces cost but also avoids risks of hospitalization, such as possible infection with hospital acquired bacteria.
+Answer: The answer to this question should be “yes”, since outpatient surgery not only reduces the cost of tubal reversal but also avoids risks of hospitalization, such as possible infection with hospital acquired bacteria.
 There are more than one million health-care-associated infections each year, according to the U.S. Centers for Disease Control and Prevention.
 The CDC estimates that one in 20 hospitalized patients has one of these infections.

 Question: What are the doctor’s success rates following tubal reversal surgery, based on the patient’s age and type of tubal ligation?